nikita-tretynko/avatar3D/README.md

 ### npm install
 ### npm run start

+If you want to create production build, just run:
+### npm run build

 How to use:
 1. Provide valid and non-expired token to src/Config.js file.
 Set it as access_token variable;
 2. Provide your or your friend's selfie.